-Client Asset Management Platform
+Client Asset Management Platform (CAMP)

 Centralizing a financial advisor's client book of business into a single, smart dashboard.